Native Virginian Wildlife

 (Turdus migratorius)

-These songbirds are easily identifiable thanks to their brightly colored chest feathers, which are brighter in the males.
-In birds, flamboyant feathers are often attractive to females.
-Once she has chosen a partner and is building her nest, a robin will use the inside curve of her wing to give it shape.
+These songbirds are easily identifiable thanks to their brightly colored chest feathers.
+Once she has chosen a partner, a robin will build her nest using the inside curve of her wing to give it shape.

 Eastern Hognose Snake